Tochemey/olric/README.md

 [![codecov](https://codecov.io/gh/Tochemey/olric/branch/main/graph/badge.svg?token=C5Z0JE8SNj)](https://codecov.io/gh/Tochemey/olric)

-This is forked version of the [main repository](https://github.com/tochemey/olric) with few bug fixes, refactoring, and it is only handles the embedded version.
+This is a forked version of the [main repository](https://github.com/tochemey/olric) with few bug fixes, refactoring, and it is only handles the embedded version.
 Please use the original repo for any bugs or related questions.

 ## Modifications from the original library